SquareSquash/cocoa/README.md

 ````

 The `reportErrors` method loads any errors recorded from previous crashes and
-transmits them to Squash.
-Errors are only removed from this queue when Squash
-successfully receives them.
+transmits them along with the PLCrashLog to Squash.
+Errors are only removed from this queue when Squash successfully receives them.

 the `hook` method adds the uncaught-exception and default signal handlers that
 allow Squash to record new crashes.